antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 ##### A first look at T cell gene expression with the R2 platform

  *Data used:*
- * R2 titel: Disease Rheumatoid arthritis subset (drugs) - Okuzono - 75 - deseq2 - gpl17303
+ * R2 dataset: Disease Rheumatoid arthritis subset (drugs) - Okuzono - 75 - deseq2 - gpl17303
  * Description: 75 blood and synovial T cell samples of RA patients with rheumatoid arthritis

  *Techniques used:*